-Problem Statement 1: Filling the academic gaps of children could pose a problem in the academic level classrooms.
-RMS had an increase in it Economically Disadvantaged, At-Risk, and Emergent Bilingual populations.
-Along with this increase RMS had a decrease in the white population.
+Problem Statement 1: Filling the academic gaps of children could pose a challenge in the on-level classrooms.
+RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2023 school year.
 These are all areas of need for improvement.
-Root Cause: When almost 20% of your population is mobile, you are combining a variety of learning styles and teaching methods into one classroom.
-This poses opportunities for our teachers to find ways to meet the children where they are before moving students to the levels of those children who have attended schools for a number of years.
+Root Cause: With approximately 30% of the RMS population as mobile, we are combining a variety of learning styles and teaching methods into each classroom.
+This poses opportunities for our teachers to find ways to meet those children where they are and assist them in closing educational gaps due to Mobility.

 Problem Statement 1: There are still several areas below a 50% Approaches Grade Level Pass Rate in our EB populations.
 Also in our white population we failed to meet our Target for the meets category in both Reading and Math.
-Due to COVID 19 this is an ongoing concern that will be measured in the 2023 school year.
-Root Cause: Our EB population accounts for approximately 27 percent of our population and our teachers are still not proficient in sheltered instruction strategies and many of the teachers have only had partial training in sheltered instruction
+This is an ongoing concern that will be measured in the 2024 school year.
+Root Cause: Our EB population accounts for approximately 30% of our population and our teachers are still not proficient in sheltered instruction strategies and many of the teachers have only had partial training in sheltered instruction.